ChrisRisner/chrisrisner.github.io/_posts/2015-11-17-Getting-Started-With-Node-js-on-Azure.markdown

 <img class="centeredInContent" style="width:550px;" src="http://storage.chrisrisner.com/images/azure-preview-portal.png"/>

 This is our administrative and control center for everything in Azure.
 There's quite a lot that can also be done from the command line, but we'll be using the portal today.
-On the left side, click **New** then seelct **See all** to the right of MARKETPLACE, and select **Everything** from the Marketplace list.
+On the left side, click **New** then select **See all** to the right of MARKETPLACE, and select **Everything** from the Marketplace list.
 Lastly, search for *node.js* and select **Express Web App** and then click *Create*:

 <img class="centeredInContent" style="width:550px;" src="http://storage.chrisrisner.com/images/azure-portal-new-express-app.png"/>